Name: Alun Rees

 |Warwick Poster Session||Online||6th May 2020||Poster||Warwick Poster|

-As part of my role as CFSA computing assistant, I have developed a document to help students/staff that are new to using the CSC (Centre for Scientific Computing) computers.
+As part of my role as CFSA computing assistant, I developed a document to help students/staff that are new to using the CSC (Centre for Scientific Computing) computers.
 The document can be found here: